MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/simulate-in-browser.md

 ---
-title: "Run Your App Using Cordova Simulate | Cordova"
+title: "Run Your App Using Cordova Simulate"
-description: "Using Cordova Simulate in Visual Studio Tools for Apache Cordova"
+description: "Using a web browser to simulate mobile apps in Visual Studio Tools for Apache Cordova"
 services: "na"
 author: "johnwargo"
 ms.technology: "cordova"